-New release of horses advances rewilding in the Greater Côa Valley
+New rewilding centre to strengthen community ties in Greater Côa Valley

 The release of 10 Sorraia horses in the Greater Côa Valley in northern Portugal will increase natural grazing, reduce wildfire risk and boost nature-based tourism.